 Vines like clematis, honeysuckle, and jasmine tend to become out of control this time of year.
 Try to cut back, train, or tie new shoots to the trellis or structure.

-It’s safe to remove leaves from tulips, daffodils, and other spring-flowering bulbs as soon as they turn brown and you can easily pull the foliage up out of the ground.
+Remove leaves from tulips, daffodils, and other spring-flowering bulbs once they turn brown and easily come out of the ground.

 Dig up spring bulbs that did not grow well this season.

 *Did you know that most tulips and hyacinths last only about 2-3 years?

 Fertilizing and Feeding Your Pacific Northwest Garden in June

 Feed your roses with bone meal for added calcium and protection from insects.
 Fertilize flowering shrubs such as rhododendrons and azaleas.